aksanoble/farms/README.md

 ## farms.ecologicalwealth.in

-List for Organic and Permaculture farms in India.
+List for Organic and Natural farms in India.